1-Platform/one-platform/packages/notifications-service/README.md

-# Notifications Microservice
+# Notifications Service

-Notifications Microservice provides the essential GraphQL APIs required for the Notifications Framework.
-It provides graphql queries for configuring notifications, triggering notifications, listening for notifications, etc.
+Notifications Service provides the essential GraphQL APIs required for the Notifications Framework.
+It provides graphql queries for configuring notifications, triggering notifications, user subscriptions, etc.

 ## Local Development

 ### 1. Switch to the working directory

-1. Switch to the working directory `cd home-service`
-2. Copy the `.env.example` to the `.env`
+1. Copy the `.env.example` to the `.env`
-3. Change the values as needed, keeping the unneeded values as undefined
+2. Change the values as needed, remove the commented variables if not required

 ### 2. Start Microservice

-1. Run `npm build:dev` to generate a build for dev env and `npm build` for production build
-2. Run `npm start` to run your microservice for dev env
+Run `npm run dev` to run your microservice for dev env

+To build the microservice, use `npm run build`.

 ## Using docker-compose (Recommended)

-1. Follow the first 2 steps from above
+1. Follow the Step 1 from above
 2. Then execute the following command to start a standalone instance of `notifications-service`

    ```bash
    docker-compose up -d notifications-service
    ```

+   **Note:** Some features of the App Service might not work without the API Gateway.

-3. To start the entire cluster of microservices, use the following command
+3. To start all of microservices in this repository, use the following command

    ```bash
    docker-compose up -d api-gateway